 The first laser technology used for LASIK surgery was invented in the 1970s and approved by the Food and Drug Administration in 1995.
 In the beginning, this type of laser eye surgery was only used in the treatment of myopia.
 Today, LASIK laser eye surgery has come a long way and is currently the most common vision correction method used to treat various vision problems.

 LASIK vision correction surgery addresses myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.
 The advent of the femtosecond laser is one of the biggest breakthrough advances in Lasik technology, making it now more precise and successful, with fewer side effects for patients.

 To perform LASIK surgery, Dr. Besser creates a thin flap in the cornea by using a state-of-the-art femtosecond laser.
 He then lifts the flap to access inner corneal tissues.
 Next, an excimer laser is used to reshape the cornea to ablate the inner corneal tissues.

 Dr. Besser exclusively performs all LASIK procedures using the Intralase.
 This laser is more precise and has fewer intraoperative complications.
 It also reduces the incidence of glare and halos after the procedure.

-The femtosecond laser has an advantage over earlier microkeratome technology because it ensures a precise, thin, and uniform flap thickness, which in turn preserves the proper thickness of the underlying cornea.
+The femtosecond laser has an advantage over earlier microkeratome technology by ensuring a precise, thin, and uniform flap thickness.
+This, in turn, preserves the proper thickness of the underlying cornea.

-To learn more or schedule a consultation to find out if you’re a candidate for LASIK surgery, contact our offices today.
+To learn more about laser vision correction, or schedule a consultation with Dr. Besser, eye specialist to find out if you’re a candidate for LASIK surgery, contact our office today.